Security Policies

 Ensure that everyone using your computers understands how to evaluate risks.

-- If you provide a caller with access to your computer so they can “fix a problem” you'll end up with an infected computer, an expensive credit card bill, or both.
+If you provide a remote party with access to your computer so they can “fix a problem” you'll end up with an infected computer and a big credit card bill.

 Family members and employees should be instructed NOT to respond to such ploys.
 If you're concerned, call the person that maintains your computers.